Beyond Expansion IV: Traces of Thin Semigroups: Introduction

 \section{Introduction}

-In this paper, we reformulate McMullen's (Classical) Arithmetic Chaos Conjecture (see Conjecture \ref{eq:ArithC}) as a local-global problem for the set of traces in certain thin semigroups, see Conjecture \ref{conj:locGlob}.
-Our main goal is to make some partial progress towards this conjecture by establishing strong levels of distribution for this trace set, see \S\ref{sec:rough}.
+In this paper, we reformulate McMullen's (Classical) Arithmetic Chaos Conjecture (see \conjref{eq:ArithC}) as a local-global problem for the set of traces in certain thin semigroups, see \conjref{conj:locGlob}.
+Our main goal is to make some partial progress towards this conjecture by establishing strong levels of distribution for this trace set, see \secref{sec:rough}.